Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Targets:** Single-target

-**Attack:** None
+**Attack:** Presence

 **Duration:** Until the end of your next turn

 </div>

-Your deity grants the gift of grace to a creature, allowing them to move freely over the battlefield.
-Select a creature within range; until the end of their next turn, they cannot be the target of attacks of opportunity.
+With a corrupting prayer, you tempt others to follow your plan.
+Choose two creatures within range.
+They must be on different sides.
+Make a Presence attack against the first creature.
+If you hit, apply two stacks of taunted to the first creature, with the second creature as the focus, and grant the first creature advantage on all attacks until the end of your next turn.

-### Gift of Grace - Miracle
+### Gift of Greed - Miracle

 <div class="tight">